The steps to adopting a dog from Four Paws Elkhound Rescue:

 3. Phone Interview - When a good match is found, a phone interview will be set up.
 The details about the dog, what is expected and questions will be answered during this time.

 4. Adoption Paperwork - The next step is the adoption paperwork.
 This consists of an Adoption Form which specifies all of the rules necessary to keep your rescue dog and you safe.
-Four Paws requires a $400 adoption donation on all adoptions This ensures the adopter is serious and committed to this rescue.
+Four Paws requires a $200 adoption donation on all adoptions This ensures the adopter is serious and committed to this rescue.
 Many hours of time and handling of delicate situations go into each rescue.
 Some rescue dogs due to circumstances are not able to be fully vetted prior to placement.
 If needed $100 of the adoption donation can be paid toward the vet bill.
 In extenuating circumstances Four Paws will help with additional vet bills on a case by case basis.